 In the US, sending messages to end users who have not opted into your programs can result in complaints against you and your programs.
 This can result in your messages being marked as spam, leading to increased filtering by the carriers, or in the worst case scenarios, fines from the Federal Communications Commission (FCC).

-Additionally, sending messages to deactivated phone numbers still incur costs to you, so be keeping your subscriber lists clean, you can save on unnecessary messages.
+Additionally, sending messages to deactivated phone numbers still incur costs to you, so by keeping your subscriber lists clean, you can save on unnecessary messages.

 What do you need to do?

 Twilio provides a copy of the deactivation reports to allow you to clean up your subscriber lists periodically.
+Carriers require these lists to be processed on a daily basis.
 These reports originate from the carriers and contain a list of phone numbers that have been deactivated on the networks.
 You should download these reports and compare them against your existing subscriber lists, removing any numbers that have been deactivated.

 What is inside the file?